eugenius1/eugenius1.github.io/_drafts/commodities-crypto-decrypted.md

 This is simply a database, or you could think of it as a notebook.
 With Bitcoin, a blockchain/database is used to maintain accounting of all existing bitcoins (the currency unit) and all transactions.
 Transactions are not added one-by-one but are collectively added as part of a block (page).
-Unlike most databases, a blockchain can only be added to and existing data cannot be changed (**immutable**).
+Unlike most databases, a blockchain can only be added to and existing data cannot be changed (**immutability**).
 This is because each block of the chain (or page of the notebook) has a cryptographic (mathematical) snapshot&mdash;a **hash**&mdash;of the previous block (page).
 To correctly change an old block, you'd have to also update all the blocks between it and the latest one.